Indian Education Program

 We are the American Indian Education Program that provides support services to students of American Indian ancestry in Livermore, Dublin, Pleasanton, Sunol, and Castro Valley.
 The program is funded by Title VII of the federal statutes.
+The center is located at Portola School, 2451 Portola Avenue, Room 25, Livermore CA 94551

 The Indian Education Act of 1972 provides for educational and culturally related academic needs of American Indian students.
 In 1973, the Society of American Indians was founded in Livermore by a group of American Indian parents and community members.
 This is a non-profit organization established to: